 In addition to handling high-profile cases, we represent many disadvantaged individuals, such as; families facing wrongful eviction from real estate property or land, women who have been the victims of brutal domestic violence, wives who have been denied their inheritance rights on the death of a spouse, journalists facing court for stories they have written.
 People who have been wrongfully denied due legal process through long prison remands without conviction.

 Our work covers the full range of our lawyers’ skills, including transactional work and counseling for non-profits and non-governmental organizations.

-We encourage our lawyers in Uganda to devote 15% of their time to pro bono work, and we make clear to all lawyers in Uganda that we expect them to do this work.
+We encourage our lawyers in Uganda to devote 15% of their time to pro bono work.
 For we believe, in the words of Robert Kennedy, that while “few may have the greatness to bend history itself” each time an individual “stands up for an ideal, or works to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope.
 And those ripples, crossing each other from a million centers of energy and daring, build a current that can sweep done the mightiest walls of resistance and oppression.”

 We partner with Trust Law, an affiliate of Thomson Reuters, to provide pro bono legal services to social enterprises aiming to make a difference.
 We work with many organisations and believe it is the least we can do in the struggle to eradicate poverty, change lives and meet the millennium development goals.